-Whether all states of a FA\ are accessible or not does not affect the membership algorithm: the inaccessible states will simply never appear in any run.\ There is no need to try to remove them (which is actually impossible in general) as this is the case for a table-automaton, to get small transition tables.
+Whether all states of an FA\ are accessible or not, does not affect the membership algorithm: the inaccessible states never appear in any run.\ There is no need to remove them as for table-automata, in order to get small transition tables.
 The emptiness of $L(\mathcal{A})$ is semi-decidable (one can enumerate all terms and, for each of them, check its membership in $L(\mathcal{A})$) but undecidable (\cite{CouEng}; Proposition 3.95).